 Three friends, whose lives have been drifting apart, reunite for the funeral of a fourth childhood friend.
 When looking through their childhood belongings, they discover a trunk which contained details on a quest their friend was attempting.
 It revealed that he was hot on the trail of the $200,000 that went missing with airplane hijacker D.B.
 Cooper in 1971.
 They decide to continue his journey, but do not understand the dangers they will soon encounter.
 Written by

-Performed by Chris Classic
+Performed by Clay Aiken

 21 of 33 people found this review helpful.